ajp64/legendofkoda/devlog.md

  - Experimented with Kaboom.js and replit.
 Made some simple sprites and created a map, added some movement functionality for moving a player around.

 ### 29/12/2021

+ - Created a basic map with walls and player sprite.
+Player has movement that changes based on direction, walls and player are solid so can't move through each other.